glotzerlab/signac-docs/docs/source/tutorial.rst

 ----------------

 Storing results in JSON format -- as shown in the previous section -- is good practice because the JSON format is an open, human-readable format, and parsers are readily available in a wide range of languages.
-Because of this, **signac** stores all metadata in JSON files and in addition comes with a built-in JSON-storage container for each job: the `job document <http://signac.readthedocs.io/en/latest/projects.html#the-job-document>`_.
+Because of this, **signac** stores all metadata in JSON files and in addition comes with a built-in JSON-storage container for each job (see: :ref:`project-job-document`).

 Let's add another operation to our ``project.py`` script that stores the volume in the *job document*: